alez04/qwatchlist/README.md

 The service will be maintained and operated by Navia Tech (alez_nv’s team) after project delivery.
 Initially, a paid subscription plan will be implemented using Stripe for payment processing.
 Integration of QUBIC token payments is planned as a future enhancement, enabling seamless in-ecosystem transactions.

-Revenue from subscriptions and ecosystem partnerships will support ongoing operations and development.
-No additional funding from the Qubic Foundation is expected after incubation, ensuring the project’s financial independence.
+Revenue from subscriptions will support ongoing operations and development.
+No additional funding from the QES is expected after incubation, ensuring the project’s financial independence.

 ## 8. Team